higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 **Adds** a user to the `ConvictionRegistry` if they hold ≥ X% (like 0.42069%).

-1. **Args**: Potentially just `( )`, since the user’s identity and token account can be derived from context.
+1. **Args**: Potentially just `( )`, since the user's identity and token account can be derived from context.
 2. **Flow**:
    1. The user passes in their token account.
    2. Program checks `token_account.amount >= threshold_amt`.
-   3. If valid, add user’s `Pubkey` to the `holders` vector in `ConvictionRegistry`.
+   3. If valid, add user's `Pubkey` to the `holders` vector in `ConvictionRegistry`.
 3. **Validation**:
-   - Must confirm the user’s token account is indeed owned by them.
+   - Must confirm the user's token account is indeed owned by them.
-   - If user is already in the list, do nothing (or increment a “registration version” if needed).
+   - If user is already in the list, do nothing (or increment a "registration version" if needed).

 **Performance**: Storing an unbounded number of holders can be challenging; typically, you limit the maximum or store them in multiple pages.
-But if you expect ~200 or fewer big holders, it’s manageable in a single vector.
+But if you expect ~200 or fewer big holders, it's manageable in a single vector.

 ---